 Fascinating Eyebrow: Harry is a fan of the inquisitive eyebrow arch, and his narration in Death Masks describes it as Spock-like.

-Faux Yay: Thomas's cover in the mortal world is a man who is so camp he couldn't be campier who runs a beauty salon with a French accent.
+Faux Yay: Thomas's cover in the mortal world is a man who runs a beauty salon with a French accent and is so camp he could be sold at Cabela's.
 His apartment is covered with gay memorabilia from bright colors to musical posters.
 His main bedroom has a huge fluffy bed.
 The other holds his weapons and explosives.
 People aren't allowed to look in that one.
 And to top it all off, Harry is registered at his apartment as Thomas' gay lover.
 Murphy and the cops just loved this.

 ''Everyone else who lets me ride on their dinosaur calls me Carlos'.'